SBNSoftware/SBNSoftware.github.io/Operations/SBN_FD/Cryogenics_checklist_via_epics.md

 > I. Cooling is a low process, so do not expect any rapid variation of
 > the temperature.
 If this event occurs, please notify the Technical
-> Coordinator or his deputy
+> Coordinator or their deputy

 > II\. **Check** the internal temperature of the East and West modules
 > **at least once per hour** (all temperatures are displayed in K)( see